About Maple + Marigold

 Creating positive change in the kitchen and at home by reconnecting people with food so they can better nourish themselves and their families.

 Today, I welcome you to walk along with me on my journey as we together tackle two of world’s biggest problems – our personal health (with emphasis on the well-documented connection between food and mood) and the health and prosperity of the planet.
-Come into my kitchen where I use real food, whole spices, fresh herbs along with cooking techniques that add the aroma and flavour of India into my daily life in Canada.
+Come into my kitchen where I use real food that's inspired by the strategies of Eating with Benefits™, whole spices, fresh herbs along with cooking techniques that add the aroma and flavour of India into my daily life in Canada.

 While I love whole, real foods, I also love shortcuts that allow me to spend my time outdoors on adventures with my kiddos.
 I’d rather be out walking in my backyard or through my neighbourhood with a hot cuppa in my reusable mug than standing at my kitchen counter.